-Author has written 29 stories for UFO, Bonanza, Lost In Space, and Gilligan's Island.
+Author has written 40 stories for UFO, Bonanza, Lost In Space, Gilligan's Island, StarTrek: The Original Series, and JAG.

 In addition to UFO, I’m a big fan of other Science Fiction series, like Star Trek, Star Wars, Babylon 5, Lost in Space, Voyage to the Bottom of the Sea, SeaQuest, and Battlestar Galactica.
 With BSG, I enjoyed both incarnations, although the remake was decidedly darker than the original, certainly not for the kiddies.
 I also enjoy reading, well written crossovers, which stay true to both universes.
 That’s not an easy feat to accomplish.
 I have finished one crossover, UFO and Bonanza, of all things and I don’t know if it was gifted insight, or sheer luck, but I seem to have stayed true to both universes.
 (So I’ve been told.)
 I have a UFO/Voyage to the Bottom of the Sea story in the pipe as well.
 I hope to finish it one day.